danielmapar/SystemDesign/designing-data-intensive-applications/README.md

     * The most common type of **multi-column index is called a concatenated index**, which simply **combines several fields into one key by appending one column to another (the index definition specifies in which order the fields are concatenated)**.
 This is like an old-fashioned paper phone book, which provides an index from (lastname, first name) to phone number.
 Due to the sort order, **the index can be used to find all the people with a particular last name, or all the people with a particular lastname-firstname combination.
 However, the index is useless if you want to find all the people with a particular first name.**

     * **Multi-dimensional indexes are a more general way of querying several columns at once, which is particularly important for geospatial data**.
-For example, a restaurant- search website may have a database containing the latitude and longitude of each res‐ taurant.
+For example, a restaurant search website may have a database containing the latitude and longitude of each res‐ taurant.
 When a user is looking at the restaurants on a map, the website needs to search for all the restaurants within the rectangular map area that the user is currently viewing.
 This requires a two-dimensional range query like the following:

     * ![multi-dimensional-index](./images/multi-dimensional-index.png)

-    * A standard **B-tree or LSM-tree index is not able to answer that kind of query efficiently**: it can give you either all the restaurants in a range of `latitudes` (but at any lon‐ gitude), or all the restaurants in a range of `longitudes` (but anywhere between the North and South poles), but not both simultaneously.
+    * A standard **B-tree or LSM-tree index is not able to answer that kind of query efficiently**: it can give you either all the restaurants in a range of `latitudes` (but at any longitude), or all the restaurants in a range of `longitudes` (but anywhere between the North and South poles), but not both simultaneously.

     * One option is to **translate a two-dimensional location into a single number using a space-filling curve, and then to use a regular B-tree index** [34].
 More commonly, **specialized spatial indexes such as R-trees are used**.
 For example, PostGIS implements geospatial indexes as **R-trees using PostgreSQL’s Generalized Search Tree indexing** facility [35].
 We don’t have space to describe R-trees in detail here, but there is plenty of literature on them.
         * `R-trees` (also Quad-trees) are tree data structures used for spatial access methods, i.e., for indexing **multi-dimensional information such as geographical coordinates**, rectangles or polygons.
 The R-tree was proposed by Antonin Guttman in 1984 and has found significant use in both theoretical and applied contexts.

     * An interesting idea is that `multi-dimensional` indexes **are not just for geographic locations**.
 For example, on an ecommerce website you could use a `three-dimensional index on the dimensions (red, green, blue)` to search for products in a certain range of colors, or in a database of weather observations you could have a `two-dimensional index on (date, temperature)` in order to efficiently search for all the observations during the year 2013 where the temperature was between 25 and 30°C. **With a one dimensional index, you would have to either scan over all the records from 2013 (regardless of temperature) and then filter them by temperature**, or vice versa. **A 2D index could narrow down by timestamp and temperature simultaneously.
-This tech‐ nique is used by HyperDex** [36].
+This technique is used by HyperDex** [36].
         * The main techniques `HyperDex` uses are `hyperspace hashing` and `value-dependent chaining`.
 HyperDex has a commercial extension called HyperDex Warp, which supports ACID transactions involving multiple objects.
 If not specified, "HyperDex" refers to the basic version without warp.

 * Full-text search and fuzzy indexes